Dr Peta Seaton AM is a Company Director, and a consultant to CEOs in business, government, and non-government organisations.

-In 2010 she worked with the NSW Opposition Leader Barry O’Farrell to prepare key elements of the NSW Liberal & Nationals policy agenda and implementation plan, and from March 2011 to mid-2014 was Director of Transition and Strategic Priorities in the NSW Premier’s Office.
+In 2010 she worked with the NSW Opposition Leader Barry O’Farrell to prepare key elements of the NSW Liberal & Nationals policy agenda and implementation plan.
+From March 2011 to mid-2014 she took on the role of Director of Transition and Strategic Priorities in the NSW Premier’s Office.

-Peta contributed significantly to the achievement of the principal strategic objective of the O’Farrell Government which was to ‘Make NSW Number One Again’ on key economic criteria.
+Peta contributed significantly to the achievement of the O’Farrell Government’s principal strategic objective to ‘Make NSW Number One Again’ on key economic criteria.

 She directed NSW’s adoption of a Construction Code of Conduct to address adverse industrial practices in public sector infrastructure projects and their ‘pattern’ impact across the economy.
-She managed NSW’s Commonwealth State relationships and COAG agenda, including negotiations on NDIS establishment; she led discussions with other states on improved mutual recognition initiatives
+She also managed NSW’s Commonwealth State relationships and COAG agenda, including negotiations on NDIS establishment; leading discussions with other states on improved mutual recognition initiatives

-After graduating, she worked in television in Los Angeles.
-She then started a small advertising and music video production company in Australia before joining Clemenger as an-house television producer.
+Prior to politics Peta worked in television in Los Angeles.
+When she returned to Australia she started a small advertising and music video production company before joining Clemenger as an-house television producer.

 With her husband, Peta has been involved in agricultural enterprises including fine wool sheep, and now Angus cattle and related business activities at Ashton Park, Moss Vale.

 2018 — Forgotten People: Updated (Chapter on ‘The Task of Democracy’ in Paul Ritchie (ed), Connor Court, Australia